Norse settlement of North America: Kensington Runestone

-In late 1898 Swedish immigrant Olof Öhman stated that he found this rune in Kensington, Minnesota, while clearing land he had recently acquired.
-He stated that the rune was lying face down and tangled in various roots near the crest of a small knoll within an area of wetlands.
-After Olaus J. Breda (1853–1916), professor of Scandinavian Languages and Literature in the Scandinavian Department at the University of Minnesota analyzed the inscriptions, he declared the rune-stone to be a forgery and published a discrediting article in Symra in 1910.
+In late 1898, Swedish immigrant Olof Öhman said he found a sandstone slab covered in runes in Kensington, Minnesota.

+According to Öhman, the stone was buried face-down and tangled in the roots beneath an aspen tree.
+Olaus J. Breda (1853–1916), professor of Scandinavian Languages and Literature in the Scandinavian Department at the University of Minnesota analyzed the inscriptions, found the rune-stone to be a forgery, and published a discrediting article in Symra in 1910.
 Breda also forwarded copies of the inscription to various contemporary Scandinavian linguists and historians, such as Oluf Rygh, Sophus Bugge, Gustav Storm, Magnus Olsen and Adolf Noreen.
 They "unanimously pronounced the Kensington inscription a fraud and forgery of recent date".
+Modern geological analysis indicates that runes were carved shortly before the stone's "discovery".
+There is very little weathering to the characters, and it is noticeably less weathered than nineteenth-century tombstones in the area.

 Horsford's Norumbega

 The nineteenth-century Harvard chemist Eben Norton Horsford connected the Charles River Basin to places described in the Norse sagas and elsewhere, notably Norumbega.
 He published several books on the topic and had plaques, monuments, and statues erected in honor of the Norse.
 His work received little support from mainstream historians and archeologists at the time, and even less today.

 Other nineteenth-century writers, such as Horsford's friend Thomas Gold Appleton, in his A Sheaf of Papers (1875), and George Perkins Marsh, in his The Goths in New England, seized upon such false notions of Viking expansion history also to promote the superiority of white people (as well as to oppose the Catholic Church).
 Such misuse of Viking history and imagery reemerged in the twentieth century among some groups promoting white supremacy.